How many credit cards can you have?

 - A separate card for online shopping to keep track of spending and identity theft or fraud.

-- Using rewards cards smartly, for example having a store card at your favourite store that you spend at often or a travel rewards card if you start planning your next vacation.
+- Use rewards cards smartly, for example, having a store card at your favorite store that you spend at often or a travel rewards card if you start planning your next vacation.

 Cons of owning multiple credit cards